Muscle Tears and Regeneration

 3. Also use Anti-Inflammatory Formula to relieve pain, swelling and inflammation.
 This is a natural alternative to non-steroidal anti-inflammatory drugs like ibuprofen, etc. and may assist with muscle regeneration.

--Traumeel is an awesome ointment for healing up damaged, bruised tissues.
-You can rub it directly over the torn muscle
+6. T-Relief is an awesome homeopathic ointment for healing up damaged, bruised tissues.
+You can rub it directly over the torn muscle.

 Muscle tear, torn muscle or pulled muscle can all mean one thing – pain, and time away from activity.
 Muscle regeneration can happen more rapidly if you’re feeding your muscles the right ingredients.